SaasyKumar/quiz_app/README.md

 # Quiz App <img src="https://img.shields.io/badge/Development%20Phase-8A2BE2">
 - This app is still in development phase.
-Working in logis rather than styles
+Working in logics rather than styles
 ![demo gif](images/demo.gif)

 # Did